ghostflame/ministry/README.md

 ### Network
 Controls network ports, timeouts.

 - timeout     = (integer) Time to consider a TCP connection dead.
 - rcv_tmout   = (integer) Seconds for receive timeout - affects signals.
+- reconn_msec = (integer) Milliseconds between target reconnect attempts.
+- io_msec     = (integer) Milliseconds between io loop checks.

 Then there are target specifications, for where to submit data to.